We tested proprietary web agents, remote browsers, and benchmarked 8 MCP servers across web search and browser automation tasks.

 Web automation & scraping toolkits

-These tools do not perform multi-step tasks, rather focus on automating specific web tasks (like form filling or data extraction) with some agentic capabilities.
-These require you to initiate each job or target site, rather than completing goals autonomously.
+These tools don’t perform multi-step tasks autonomously.
+Instead, they focus on automating specific web tasks (such as form filling or data extraction) with some degree of agency.
+You initiate each job or target site rather than having the tool autonomously complete goals.

 LLM-powered web RPA and browser extensions